TematicasLassalistas/type/README.md

-# whereisctrl-c
+# Type
-A game where you can practice typing.
+An idle game where you can practice typing.